exxon47/exxon47/README.md

 ### Hi there 👋

+I am currently learning how to code but only know a small amount of HTML.

+I am currently learning
+- JavaScript
+- CSS

 <!--
 **exxon47/exxon47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.